H4R335HR/n3tscan/README.md

 # n3tscan
 Faast ping sweep of a /24 network written in Python

+Installation:
-Download and run
+1. Download n3tscan.py
+2. Run using python

 Usage example:

 `$ python n3tscan.py 192.168.0`

-If you use it regularly to scan your LAN add it as an alias in Linux For eg. if your n/w is 192.168.1.0/24, add this to your .bashrc or .zhrc
+If you use it regularly to scan your LAN, add it as an alias in Linux For eg. if your n/w is 192.168.1.0/24, add this to your .bashrc or .zhrc

 `alias netscan='python /path/to/n3tscan.py 192.168.1'`